Pharyngitis: Streptococcal pharyngitis

 Streptococcal pharyngitis or strep throat is caused by a group A beta-hemolytic streptococcus (GAS).
 It is the most common bacterial cause of cases of pharyngitis (15–30%).
 Common symptoms include fever, sore throat, and large lymph nodes.
 It is a contagious infection that is spread by close contact with an infected individual.
 A definitive diagnosis is made based on the results of a throat culture.
 Antibiotics are useful to both prevent complications (such as rheumatic fever) and speed recovery.

 Fusobacterium necrophorum

 Fusobacterium necrophorum is a normal inhabitant of the oropharyngeal flora and can occasionally create a peritonsillar abscess.
 In one out of 400 untreated cases, Lemierre's syndrome occurs.

 Diphtheria

-Diphtheria is a potentially life-threatening upper respiratory infection caused by Corynebacterium diphtheriae, which has been largely eradicated in developed nations since the introduction of childhood vaccination programs, but is still reported in the Third World and increasingly in some areas in Eastern Europe.
+Diphtheria is a potentially life-threatening upper respiratory infection caused by Corynebacterium diphtheriae, which has been largely eradicated in developed nations since the introduction of childhood vaccination programs, but is still reported in the Third World.
 Antibiotics are effective in the early stages, but recovery is generally slow.